National emblem of North Macedonia

 The national emblem of North Macedonia depicts two curved garlands of sheaves of wheat, tobacco leaves and opium poppy fruits, tied by a ribbon decorated with embroidery of traditional Macedonian folk motifs.
 In the center of the ovoid frame are depicted a mountain, a lake and a sunrise.
 The features of the national coat of arms contain a rising sun which symbolizes freedom, the Šar Mountains with its peak named Ljuboten or Mount Korab and the river Vardar, with Lake Ohrid.
 The emblem also contains opium poppy fruits; this poppy was brought to the area during Ottoman times in the first half of the 19th century.
 Until 16 November 2009, the emblem also depicted a socialistic five-pointed star in the top.
-The national parliament adopted the proposal to remove this element with 80 votes in favor and 18 against.
 This emblem (including the red star) had been in use since 1946, shortly after the republic became part of Yugoslavia.

 The emblem is based upon the emblem of Yugoslavia.
-Until 2009, along with Belarus and the disputed territory of Transnistria, North Macedonia was one of the few remaining European jurisdictions that continued to employ socialist symbolism in its national emblem.
+Until 2009, along with Belarus and the disputed territory of Transnistria, North Macedonia was one of the few remaining European jurisdictions that continued to employ socialist heraldry in its national emblem.

 History

-The current emblem is a revised version of the one adopted on July 27, 1946 by the Assembly of the People's Republic of Macedonia.
-The original version of 1946 represented the Pirin Mountains, which are outside the country's territory, but part of the larger geographical region of Macedonia in order to symbolize a future "United Macedonia" as part of a new Balkan federation.
-The Emblem was created by Vasilije Popovic-Cico.
+The current emblem is a revised version of the one adopted on July 27, 1946, by the Assembly of the People's Republic of Macedonia.
+The original version of 1946 represented the Pirin Mountains, which are outside the country's territory, but part of the larger geographical region of Macedonia in order to symbolize a future "United Macedonia" as part of a new Balkan Federation.
+The original emblem was created by Vasilije Popović-Cico and the revised one probably by Đorđe Andrejević Kun.
+The supervised version was constitutionally approved by the Constitution of the People's Republic of Macedonia from December 31, 1946.

+Two days after its adoption, the symbolism of the emblem was described in the Nova Makedonija newspaper, as follows:

 After Yugoslavia broke with the Soviet Union in 1948, the Soviet Union did not compel Bulgaria and Albania to form a Balkan Federation with Yugoslavia and the concept of a United Macedonia as part of such a federation was no longer realistic.

-Two days after its adoption, the symbolism of that device was described in the Nova Makedonija newspaper, as follows:

-The supervised version was constitutionally approved by the Constitution of the People's Republic of Macedonia from December 31, 1946.
+The emblem did not appear on the country's first passports.
+In 2007, however, the national emblem was put on the front and the inside of the new biometric Macedonian passports.
+According to the provisions of the Article 5, Section 2 of North Macedonia's constitution, the two-thirds majority is required to pass a law on the new symbols of the Republic.
+The usage of the coat of arms has been defined by law.
+In November 2009, the Macedonian parliament passed the Law on the Coat of Arms of the Republic of Macedonia.
+The law was passed with 80 votes in favor and 18 against.
+The five-pointed socialist star was scrapped from the top of the emblem.